Category Archives: Philosophy of Mathematics

 What Mathematics Is

-Mathematics “has no generally accepted definition,” according to Wikipedia today.
-Two references are given for the assertion.
 I suggest that what really has no generally accepted definition is the subject of mathematics: the object of study, what mathematics is about.
 Mathematics itself can be defined by its method.
-As Wikipedia currently says also,
+As Wikipedia says also (as of either date given above),

 it has become customary to view mathematical research as establishing truth by rigorous deduction from appropriately chosen axioms and definitions.